HOW DID WE GET A BIBLE?

 1. THE PAULINE EPISTLES

 ROMANS - Addressed to the Roman Christians.
-It shows a need for salvation and spiritual, social and civic duties
+It shows a need for salvation and spiritual, social and civic duties.
+It is one of the great theological writings of all times that influenced the teachings of Augustine and others after him.
+Written c.
+58.

-I CORINTHIANS - Addressed to the Corinthian church to cleanse itself from various evils and doctrinal instruction
+I CORINTHIANS - Addressed to the Corinthian church to cleanse itself from various morality wrongs and doctrinal untruths.
+Written c.
+55-56.

-PHILIPPIANS - Addressed to the Philippian Church -- reveals Paul's intense devotion to Christ, steadfast doctrine, and joy in prison
+PHILIPPIANS - Addressed to the Philippian Church -- reveals Paul's intense devotion to Christ, steadfast doctrine, and joy in prison.
+Contains one of the earliest Christian hymns.
+Written c.
+53.

 2. THE DOUBTFUL PAULINE EPISTLES

 II THESSALONIANS If Paul wrote this it was soon after this first letter.
 It is very similar to the first letter.
-Enlightens church concerning the doctrine of Christ's second coming and warning against unrest and social disorders
+Enlightens church concerning the doctrine of Christ's second coming and warning against unrest and social disorders.
+Written c.
+80 -90

-COLOSSIANS If Paul wrote this it was at the end of his life as its theological content is so different from the definite Pauline letters.
-Addressed to the Colosse Church it unfolds the glory of Christ as the head of the Church and all creation.
-It also appeals to and abandoning of worldly philosophy and sin
+COLOSSIANS If Paul wrote this it was at the end of his life but its theological content is so different from the definite Pauline letters.
+Addressed to the church in Colossae it unfolds the glory of Christ as the head of the Church and all creation.
+It also appeals to and abandoning of worldly philosophy and sin.
+Written c.
+80.

 EPHESIANS This was probably written as a covering letter for an early collection of Paul's letter.
-Its contents is similar to Colossians.
+Much of its contents is similar to Colossians.
+Written c.
+80-85.

-3. THE PASTORAL EPISTLES written by Pauline School
+3. THE PASTORAL EPISTLES written by the Pauline School

-I & 11 TIMOTHY Written towards the end of the first century to the early church for instruction.
+I & 11 TIMOTHY Written towards the end of the first century to the early church for instruction and structure. c.
+95-100.

-The letters give details of the structure of the early church and the offices of bishop, prebyter and deacon.
+TITUS - It also gives details of the structure of the early church and the offices of bishop, prebyter and deacon.
+Written c.
+95-100.

 5. THE CATHOLIC EPISTLES

-JAMES - Scholars are divided over the authenticity of the "Lord's brother", head of the Jewish Church in Jerusalem as the author.
-It is addressed to Jewish converts.andf there is no mention of the Gentile mission.
-Emphasised the important of good works as well as faith in practising one's religion.
-Probably not written by the leader of the Jewish Christian church until his death in the early 60's.
+JAMES - It is addressed to Jewish converts and there is no mention of the Gentile mission.
+It emphasised the importance of good works as well as faith in practising one's religion.
+There are similarities with the gospel of St. Matthew.
+Almost certainly not penned by the leader of the Jewish Christian church, James the brother of the Lord.
+Its author is also anonymous.
+Written c.90-100.

-I PETER Probably not written by Peter.
-Has much in common with James, Hebrews and IClement, and probably comes from the same tradition.
+I PETER Almost certainly not penned by Peter.
+Has much in common with James, Hebrews and I Clement, and probably comes from the same tradition.
 It therefore was probably written towards the end of the 1stC.
 The author is familiar with the Septuagint and writes in sophisticated Greek.
-The purpose of the letter is not to convey doctgrinal teaching but to encourage Christians to be faithful even in persecution.
+The purpose of the letter is not to convey doctrinal teaching but to encourage Christians to be faithful even in persecution.
 Theirs was a wonderful privilege to be engrafted into Christ.
+Written c.
+95-100

-I JOHN - This and the other two letters probably not written by John but from a member of the Johannine school.
-It conveys a deep spiritual message to believers in the church, with a special emphasis on the duty of love.
+I JOHN - This and the other two letters probably written by a member of the Johannine community.
+It conveys a deep spiritual message to believers in the church, with a special emphasis on the duty of love and to be faithful for what they have learnt about our Lord Jesus Christ.
+It also reveals division in the community.
+Wriiten c.
+A.D.
+100

-III JOHN - Letter of commendation written to Gaius.
+III JOHN - Letter of commendation written to Gaius to hold the faithful together.
+Written c.
+100.

-JUDE - Author unknown, Writen in the same tradition as James etc. It contains historical examples of apostasy and divine judgement on sinners, and warns against immoral teachers.
+JUDE - Author unknown but it is written in the same tradition as James.
+It contains historical examples of apostasy and divine judgement on sinners, and warns against immoral teachers.
+Written c.
+95-100

 D. PROPHETICAL